KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 ├── ...
 ```

 Each svg file needs to include certain custom [attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) for it to be managed correctly as part of a window decoration.
 With a vector graphics editor like [Inkscape](https://inkscape.org/), these attributes can be edited by selecting an object, opening the Object Properties pane and changing the ID and Label fields.
+It is also possible to make use of colors from the [system color scheme](https://develop.kde.org/docs/extend/plasma/theme/theme-details/#using-system-colors).

 System-wide installed Aurorae themes are located in `/usr/share/aurorae/themes/` and user-specific themes are located in `~/.local/share/aurorae/themes/`.
 If you copy your folder into the user folder, it will be available for selection in System Settings.
-Just make sure you change the theme name in the KConfig rc file and in metadata.desktop.

-## Window decoration
+## Window frame

-The window decoration has to be provided in a file `decoration.svg` .
+The window frame has to be provided in a file `decoration.svg`.
 This svg has to contain all the elements required for a Plasma theme background.
+Different styles for special states (such as active or inactive) can optionally be provided in the same svg file.

+Each decoration state element is composed of one element for each window side which have the name of the side as a suffix in the ID: `left`, `right`, `top`, `bottom`, `topleft`, `topright`, `bottomleft`, `bottomright`, `center`.

 ### Basic decoration

 The base decoration element has to use the prefix `decoration`, like in the case of `decoration-inactive` or `decoration-top`.
-Different styles for special modes can optionally be provided in the same svg file.

 ### Inactive windows

 A different style for inactive windows can be provided in the same svg.
 The inactive elements must have the element prefix `decoration-inactive`.
 If not provided, inactive windows will be rendered with the same style as active windows.

-### Maximized windows

-In order to better support maximized windows there exists a special frame svg called `decoration-maximized`.
-In the same way as for the general decoration a version for inactive, opaque and inactive-opaque can be specified: `decoration-maximized`, `decoration-maximized-inactive`, `decoration-maximized-opaque` and `decoration-maximized-opaque-inactive`.
-If not provided, the engine falls back to the normal decoration.

-In all cases only the center element will be used.
-There is no need to specify borders.
-Please note that in case of a window with translucent widgets the center element will be stretched to the size of the complete window.
-In order to support Fitts' Law all TitleEdge Settings are set to 0.
-So the buttons will be directly next to the screen edges.

 ### Opacity